Commercial Driver's License (CDL) and Commercial Learner's Permit (CLP)

-- Firefighting Equipment Operators — Because firefighting organizations have extensive initial training and re-training requirements for their equipment operators, Illinois waives CDL requirements for operators of firefighting equipment owned or operated by or for a government agency.
-The firefighting and other emergency equipment must have audible and visual signals.
-The equipment must either be necessary for the preservation of life or property or used in the execution of emergency governmental functions that are normally not subject to general traffic rules and regulations.
+- Emergency Equipment Operators — Because emergency organizations have extensive initial training and re-training requirements for their equipment operators, Illinois waives CDL requirements for operators of emergency equipment operated for a government agency.
+The emergency equipment must have audible and visual signals.
+The exemption applies when the equipment is being used in the execution of functions for the preservation of life or property.

-- Recreational Vehicle Operators — Illinois waives CDL requirements for drivers of a recreational vehicle primarily operated as family/personal conveyance for recreational purposes.
-This includes motor homes and travel trailers.
+- Recreational Vehicle Operators — Illinois waives CDL requirements for drivers of a recreational vehicle operated as family/personal conveyance for recreational purposes.
+This includes motor homes, travel trailers and other recreational vehicles.

 - Military Vehicle Operators — U.S. Department of Defense military vehicles being driven by non-civilian personnel for military purposes are exempt from CDL requirements.
 This includes any driver on active military duty, members of the Reserves, National Guard, personnel on part-time training and National Guard military technicians.